Earnings-Call-Dataset/MAEC-A-Multimodal-Aligned-Earnings-Conference-Call-Dataset-for-Financial-Risk-Prediction/README.md

 ### Prerequisites

-Python version and packages you need to install for execute the code.
+Python version and packages required to install for execute the code.

 ```
 Python 3.5